UrsaMU/ursamu/help/topic_chargen.md

   are a staff member, you can set the stat for another player.

 - `+stat/reset`: Resets your stats to their default values.
-This will also reset your splat, and your specialties.
+This will also reset your template, and your specialties.

 ## Order

-### 1. Set your splat
+### 1. Set your template

-Use the `+splat` command to set your splat.
+Use the `+template` command to set your template.
 You can only use this command once.
-To set your splat again you will have to `+stats/reset`.
+To set your template again you will have to `+stats/reset`.

 ### 2. Set your stats